drawers/abecedary/README.md

 println("${Planet.MERCURY < Planet.VENUS}") // true
 ```

-In others, order is arbitrary and we just want a set of constants
+In others, order is arbitrary and we just want to group a set of related constants:
-with exhaustiveness:

 ```kotlin
 enum class CatalogFeature(override val id: String) : Feature {